dekuNukem/PicoRC/sirius1.md

 * Split the PSU in half
 * Unplug the connectors shown
-* Reinstall screws for safekeeping

 ![Alt text](photos/sirius1/split.png)

-* On the fan connector:
+* De-pin the fan connector
 	* Press down on the metal tab with a **thin flathead screwdriver**
 	* AND **gently pull on the cable**
 	* It should release